svrc/acme-fitness-store/README.md

 ```

 ### Tanzu Local Authentication Server
-Talk to your broadcom contact to get the Tanzu Authentication Server Jar for running it.
+Obtain from Broadcom download portal to get the Tanzu Authentication Server Jar for running it.

 ```bash
 java -jar tanzu-local-authorization-server.jar